Best Welding Jackets

 • They are designed for the female body type

-• Ergonomic design with the leather and cotton mix
+• Ergonomic design with a leather and cotton mix

 • Multiple layers for quality protection and a good fit